flyteorg/flyte/docs/core_use_cases/data_engineering.md

 pd.read_csv(csv_file)
 ```

-## Workflows as Reusable Components
+## Workflows as reusable components

 Because Flyte tasks and workflows are simply functions, we can embed
 `etl_workflow` as part of a larger workflow, where it's used to create a